 Follow this recipe for a classic Gluten Free Carrot Snack Cake made with simple ingredients.
 Moist, flavorful, and perfectly spiced.
-Topped with a delectable cream cheese frosting, this cake is the right "any day of the week" cake but can be dressed up for any special occasion.
-This small-batch carrot cake is not only gluten-free but also dairy-free, unlike many other gluten-free carrot cake recipes. (if using a dairy-free gluten-free flour blend).
+Topped with a delectable cream cheese frosting, this cake is the right "any day of the week" cake but can be dressed up for any special occasion like Easter Dinner.
+This small-batch carrot cake is not only gluten-free but also dairy-free, unlike many other gluten-free carrot cake recipes (if using a dairy-free gluten-free flour blend and a dairy-free cream cheese like kite hill).

 This recipe for gluten-free carrot cake will make one 9″ round cake layer but you can easily double this recipe to bake it in two 9′ cake pans or a 9×13″ pan.
 You can also use an 8" cake pan but please be aware the cake will take longer to bake.